georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Over-7000-Half-Marathonists.markdown

 # Motivation

-In a former university project I gained some experience using D3 for impementing an [interactive dashboard](https://georgekatona.com/urbana-crimes/index.html).
-I used SVG elements to draw histograms, scatterplots, applied filtering, highlighting and brushing in order to visualize crime data committed in Urbana, Illinois from 1988 to 2016.
+In a former university project I gained some experience using D3 for implementing an [interactive dashboard](https://georgekatona.com/urbana-crimes/index.html).
+I used SVG elements to draw histograms, scatter plots, applied filtering, highlighting and brushing in order to visualize crime data committed in Urbana, Illinois from 1988 to 2016.

 When I came across ATLO's marathon [visualization](https://atlo.team/spar-budapest-maraton/?fbclid=IwAR3MlxaCr2Rt1OYC-QmUUxNyGiALdLOfUaVGR87Bn35uXHmfcNLD6Jd_70s), I decided to implement my own version using D3, so I can investigate how it does at dynamic, performance-dependent visualization scenarios and also to bring joy to my fellow hobby runners.
 I chose the Vivicittá Half-Marathon, as it is one of the most popular running events in Hungary with more than 7000 runners participating in 2018.
-Moving that many data points with an acceptable framerate should be a challenging task (definitely out of SVG's scope), therefore I'm going to invastigate how D3 performs using canvas.
+Moving that many data points with an acceptable frame rate should be a challenging task (definitely out of SVG's scope), therefore I'm going to investigate how D3 performs using canvas.

 # Implementation
 ### D3 Canvas